csdwren/SelfDeblur/README.md

 python selfdeblur_nonblind.py # Only update Gx, while fixing Gk.
 Several images in Lai datast may converge to "black" image, but the blur kernels are good.
 I will check why this may happen.
 In these cases, you need to run selfdeblur_nonblind.py to generate good deblurring results. python selfdeblur_ycbcr.py # Handle color images in YCbCr space.
 2500 iterations are adopted.
 If you need better texture details, more iterations will help.
 ```
+_In current SelfDeblur code, TV regularization has been removed.
+The improved code is more robust to blur kernel estimation.
+But for some images with high level noises and non-uniform blurry images, the deblurring results may suffer from ringing effects due to our uniform convolution-based loss function.
+In this case, adding TV regularization to SelfDeblur or running another nonblind deblur method may be an choice._

 All the deblurring results and deep models are also available.
 Please read [results/levin/readme.docx](/results/levin/readme.docx) and [results/lai/readme.docx](results/lai/readme.docx) for the details.
 You can place the downloaded results into `./results/`, and directly compute all the [evaluation metrics](statistic/) in this paper.